noisetorch/NoiseTorch/README.md

 Please keep in mind that you will need to reload NoiseTorch for these changes to apply.

+Once NoiseTorch has been loaded, feel free to close the window, the virtual microphone will continue working until you explicitly unload it.
+The NoiseTorch process is not required anymore once it has been loaded.

 ## Troubleshooting

 Please see the [Troubleshooting](https://github.com/lawl/NoiseTorch/wiki/Troubleshooting) section in the wiki.